YOUR SOCIAL MEDIA AND HOW IT CAN AFFECT YOUR WORKERS’ COMPENSATION CLAIM

 How can my social media accounts be used against me?

 In the past, investigation into whether a claim was questionable or fraudulent required a significant amount of time and expense.
 Private investigators were, and continue to be, hired routinely by insurance companies for this purpose.
 However, technology has now made this type of investigation much simpler.
-A basic search on Google or other search engine can reveal a great deal of information about someone’s current activities, particularly if the individual’s privacy settings are not optimal.
+A basic search on Google or other search engines can reveal a great deal of information about someone’s current activities, particularly if the individual’s privacy settings are not optimal.

 The courts have now made this search even easier.
 In August 2011, the Georgia State Board of Worker’s Compensation ordered that an injured worker’s computer and social media be readily available to the attorneys for the insurance company.
 The Superior Court upheld this decision, while the Georgia Court of Appeals and the Supreme Court of Georgia ultimately declined to review the Superior Court’s decision.